FAQS

 Getting extra cuddles and touch, and feeling confident to communicate about your touch needs, can improve your physical and mental health in lots of ways.

-- Alleviates loneliness
+- It alleviates loneliness

-- Decreases symptoms of anxiety & depression
+- It decreases symptoms of anxiety and depression

-- Enhances mood
+- It enhances your mood

-- Lowers blood pressure
+- It lowers your blood pressure

-- Boosts immune system
+- It boosts your immune system

 Yes, it is!
 In our society, many people assume that they can only get extended, close, comforting contact within a sexual encounter.
 But a cuddle session provides that in a purely platonic way.